Frequently Asked Questions

 Q: When are slots released?

-A: Slots are released at midnight every day (Except Saturdays) and you will be booked for the next working day. i.e slots will be released Monday for Tuesday
+A: Slots are released for booking at 8:30am Sunday to Thursday and you will be booked for the next working day. i.e slots will be released Monday for Tuesday

 Q: Why can’t I book further ahead than the next working day?